-Key aspects include our Coherent Campus initiative to improve the external look and feel of the campus to create a distinctive welcoming and accessible environment for students, staff, and visitors alike, continuing focus on environmental sustainability and floor space reduction as well as specific development and refurbishment projects.
-Estate investment continues to support an excellent student experience in the quality teaching, learning and social facilities, involving student representatives in projects.
+Key aspects of strategic investment include our Coherent Campus initiative to improve the external look and feel of the campus and create a distinctive welcoming and accessible environment for students, staff, and visitors alike, continuing focus on environmental sustainability and floor space reduction as well as specific development and refurbishment projects.